 You can read more about the Supreme Court's ruling in this The New York Times's article.
 For more information on the Muslim travel ban and other immigration topics, please visit our articles page here.
-For additional questions, please contact us at www.ImmigraTrust.com and please subscribe to our Facebook page for updates! --Najmeh Mahmoudjafari, Esq.
-Najmeh is the Founder and Lead Immigration Attorney at ImmigraTrust Law (www.ImmigraTrust.com), an immigration law practice in Orange County, California, representing individual and corporate clients in all 50 U.S. States and internationally.
-Najmeh can be reached at Najmeh@ImmigraTrust.com.
+Najmeh Mahmoudjafari, Esq.
+Najmeh is the Founder and Lead Immigration Attorney at ImmigraTrust Law, an immigration law practice in Orange County, California, representing individual and corporate clients in all 50 U.S. States and internationally.
+Najmeh can be reached at [email protected].
+ImmigraTrust Law: Your Immigration Law Experts

 PostsLatest posts and news from our top immigration lawyers Archives